-Always act independently Never make agreements with other businesses that could reduce competition.
+Never make agreements with other businesses that could reduce competition.
 Never agree to fix prices, or agree where we will or will not operate.

-Never discuss fares or pricing with competitors.
-If fares or pricing are ever discussed with competitors, make it clear that Arriva will not take part in such discussions.
-If discussions continue between others, cease to be involved in the discussions.
+Never discussing fares or pricing with competitors.
+If competitors ever attempt to discuss fares or pricing, make it clear that Arriva will not take part in such discussions and instigate the pushback process.

-Never abuse commercial strength so as to gain an unfair advantage.
+Never abusing commercial strength so as to gain an unfair advantage.
 Do not deliberately set prices low in an attempt to drive competitors out of the market, or dissuade new entrants from entering the market.